The management of civil parking enforcement within the County of Devon by the Council will:

 We recognise that there are hundreds of things that can happen throughout the day but there must be a simple and objective solution to every problem to make sure that matters are dealt with objectively.

-Abandoned vehicles are the jurisdiction of district and city councils.
+Abandoned vehicles are the responsibility of District and City Councils.

-Once a vehicle has visibly received its third penalty charge notice the officer issuing the third PCN should report the vehicle to the local district or city council via the link on the ‘General’ Teams page.
+Once a vehicle has visibly received its third penalty charge notice, for the same offence and location, the officer issuing the third PCN should report the vehicle to the local District or City Council via the abandoned vehicle link on the “General” Teams Page.

-Whilst a bailiff is executing a warrant, they will need their vehicle nearby and will be allowed to park as close as is reasonably necessary.
+Whilst enforcement agents are executing a warrant, they will need their vehicle nearby and will be allowed to park as close as is necessary.

-Whilst a bailiff is serving a warrant or summons then they are expected to comply with the parking restrictions as normal.
+Whilst an enforcement agent is serving a warrant or summons then they are expected to comply with the parking restrictions as normal.

-Whilst a bailiff is taking goods from a property they are expected to comply with normal loading and unloading procedures and are only exempt where that exemption applies.
+Whilst an enforcement agent is taking goods from a property they are expected to comply with normal loading and unloading procedures and are only exempt where that exemption applies.

-When a cash-in-transit vehicle is taking money to and from the bank it should be allowed to park as close as reasonably possible.
+When a cash in transit vehicle is taking money to and from the bank they should be allowed to park as close as reasonably possible.

-Any other visit to the bank, including business owners taking money to the bank is not to be considered exempt.
+Any other visit to the bank, including business owners taking money to the bank are not to be considered exempt.
 Visits to the bank to deposit money are not considered loading.

 If someone is carrying coinage of a heavy or bulky nature, then it can be considered loading but if you cannot visibly see anything being carried then it would not be considered loading.